-An employee not entitled to the benefits of Labor Code Section 4850 who is absent from work by reasons of industrial injury compensable by temporary disability shall supplement such compensation with enough paid leaves to increase his/her gross earnings to equal his/her regular biweekly base salary as follows:
+An employee not entitled to the benefits of Labor Code Section 4850 who is absent from work by reasons of industrial injury compensable by temporary disability shall supplement such compensation with enough paid leaves to increase the employee's gross earnings to equal the employee's regular biweekly base salary as follows:

-- All sick leaves shall be taken until the remaining sick leave balance is forty (40) hours or less. - Once the sick leave balance is forty (40) hours or less, the employee may elect to supplement by taking any combination of the remaining sick leave, vacation, and or compensatory time off up to his/her base salary. - Employees whose sick leave balance is forty (40 hours or less may also elect not to supplement at all.
+- All sick leaves shall be taken until the remaining sick leave balance is forty (40) hours or less. - Once the sick leave balance is forty (40) hours or less, the employee may elect to supplement by taking any combination of the remaining sick leave, vacation, and or compensatory time off up to the employee's base salary. - Employees whose sick leave balance is forty (40 hours or less may also elect not to supplement at all.